novatel/checksum/README.md

 <H1>Checksum Example</H1>
 <p>This repository contains example code illustrating a potential approach to computing checksums to verify that a NovAtel GNSS receiver message contains the intended data.</p>

+<p>For build instructions, enter the C directory and view the README file.</p>

 <p>This is offered under the MIT license.</p>

 <BR /><BR />